neuoy/KSPTrajectories/CONTRIBUTING.md

 Please install the [Trailing Whitespace Visualizer Plugin](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.TrailingWhitespaceVisualizer) and make sure that you don't add trailing whitespace.

-The Trajectories repository contains a file called `.editorconfig` which should configure your editor automatically if you use Visual Studio 2017.
+The Trajectories repository contains a file called `.editorconfig` which should configure your editor automatically if you use Visual Studio 2017 and up.
 If you use Visual Studio 2015 or older, please set the following options in Visual Studio:

 Under Tools -> Options -> Text Editor -> C# -> Tabs: